 Does Your Accent Affect Your Job Interview?

 You think you are ready for your job interview when you check everything twice.
-You have your notes in front of you for a phone interview or in case of face-to-face one, you are there early with your suitable clothes and you are sure that you have the necessary knowledge about the position and company and have the correct answers for those predictable questions.
+You have your notes in front of you for a phone interview or in case of a face-to-face one, you are there early with your suitable clothes and you are sure that you have the necessary knowledge about the position and company and have the correct answers for those predictable questions.
 But have you ever thought about your accent may not be ready for your interview?
 Unfortunately, studies show that there are positions and employers that can affect your chance to be hired regarding your accent.

 Job Interviews in Expat World of Accents

 I am an ex-pat living and working abroad, surrounded by other expats from all over the world, away from the countries their native languages are spoken.
 Take a guess what language connects all of us here?
 Correct, it’s English.
-Especially in beautiful Barcelonawhere Catalan is the second mother tongue and English is almost the third one thanks to dense tourist and expat population here, even if you speak Spanish you cannot expect the same performance from the other expats or their visitors who you hang out with.
-Not just in Barcelona but almost in every big cities workplace is going international with the effect of a never-ending increase in global movements.
-So English somehow (of course we all know the story how) became the common tongue of the expats and in my experience, everyone’s here trying their best to communicate fully.
+Especially in beautiful Barcelonawhere Catalan is the second mother tongue and English is almost the third one thanks to the dense tourist and expat population here, even if you speak Spanish you cannot expect the same performance from the other expats or their visitors who you hang out with.
+Not just in Barcelona but almost in every big city workplace is going international with the effect of a never-ending increase in global movements.
+So English somehow (of course we all know the story of how) became the common tongue of the expats and in my experience, everyone’s here trying their best to communicate fully.
 As long as we communicate, who cares about the accents!

 However, especially working in a recruitment agency taught me that some clients might have specific expectations regarding the accents of candidates.
 Let’s take a look at in which cases this is a sign of discrimination or just a necessity for the position.